What to expect from this recipe

-From spending the last four or five years developing recipes, I have attempted my fair share of dairy-free chocolate recipes.
-I've made versions that were too oily, not sweet enough, too bitter, too fudgy, and too soft.
+From spending the last 7+ years developing recipes, I have attempted my fair share of vegan chocolate recipes.
+When it comes to dairy-free chocolate bars I've tried versions that were too oily, not sweet enough, too bitter, too fudgy, and too soft.
 This vegan milk chocolate recipe, however, is by far the closest thing to that milky-tasting dairy chocolate I've ever made.

 bars of dairy free chocolate stacked on top of each other on brown paper.Pin